frankschae/academic-kickstart/content/post/shadowing/index.md

 \langle z \rangle_∞ = \lim_{T \rightarrow ∞} \frac{1}{T} \int_0^T z \text{d}t
 $$

-as the objective, where we only use the trajectory that lies completely on the attractor (i.e., the blue trajectory in the plot on top).
+as the objective, where we only use the trajectory that lies completely on the attractor (i.e., the orange trajectory in the plot on top).
 Let us first study the objective as a function of $\rho$.

 ```julia
 function compute_objective(sol)